The following RDP Proxy features provide access to a remote desktop farm through the Citrix Gateway.

 add ns ip 10.102.147.135 255.255.255.0 –type SNIP

-The SSO (Single sign On) feature with RDP proxy can be disabled by configuring NetScaler traffic policies so the user is always prompted for credentials.
+The SSO (single sign-on) feature with RDP proxy can be disabled by configuring Citrix ADC traffic policies so the user is always prompted for credentials.
 When SSO is disabled, RDP enforcement (SmartAccess) doesn’t work.

 add vpn trafficaction <TrafficActionName> HTTP -SSO OFF

-Traffic policy can be configured as per the requirement, following are two examples:
+Traffic policy can be configured as per the requirement, the following are two examples:

 add vpn trafficpolicy <TrafficPolicyName> "url contains rdpproxy" <TrafficActionName>

 • To disable SSO based on Source/Destination IP/FQDN